metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 import { createUmi } from '@metaplex-foundation/umi-bundle-defaults'
 ```

-The following lines we generate a new signer (private key) and we assign it umi.
+The following lines we generate a new signer (private key) and we assign it to `umi`.

 ```ts
 const signer = generateSigner(umi)